-Due to current funding constraints, TfL has temporarily paused the Liveable Neighbourhoods programme pending confirmation of their long-term funding package in December 2021.
+Due to current funding constraints, TfL has temporarily paused the Liveable Neighbourhoods programme pending confirmation of their long-term funding package.
 As such, delivery of the South Chiswick Liveable Neighbourhood scheme has been put on hold until funding from TfL becomes available.
-Some of the South Chiswick Liveable Neighbourhood measures have already been implemented as part of Hounslow’s Streetspace programme.
-Other measures, such as those for the Grove Park Piazza, that were not implemented as part of the Streetspace programme have been put on hold pending funding.
-TfL will be making further announcements in the coming months.
+Some of the South Chiswick Liveable Neighbourhood measures have been implemented as part of Hounslow’s Streetspace programme.
+Other measures, such as those for the Grove Park Piazza, were not implemented as part of the Streetspace programme and have been put on hold pending funding.

 Following the council’s successful bid to gain a share of the Mayor of London’s Liveable Neighbourhood programme in March 2019, the south Chiswick Liveable Neighbourhood project was launched.
 This combines a range of schemes across the Grove Park and Dukes Meadows area that focus on increasing the number of trips made by foot, bike and public transport while improving local public space.
 To help shape these proposals, the Council ran a public consultation in late 2019 and collected data on traffic volumes, speeds and movements across the area.
 You can learn more about the project and view the consultation comments on the project website here.